dasingh92/clientPortal/README.md

 # clientPortal
-HTML, CSS front end with google sheets as database for Capline Dental Services Pvt Ltd.
+HTML, CSS front end with google sheets as database for clients.